If you have been asked to come to the surgery for an appointment please arrive wearing a mouth and nose covering.

 How many doses do I need?

 You require 2 doses of either Pfizer or Astra Zeneca.
-NHS England and the Joint Committee on Immunisation and Vaccination guidance is for both vaccines to be given at 12 week intervals.
+NHS England and JCVI guidance is for both vaccines to be given between 8-12 weeks after the first vaccine.
 You can read more about this and the vaccination programme in general here:

 What do I do if I am housebound?